-The Trustee, after seeking appropriate investment advice, has selected a strategic asset allocation benchmark for the Scheme including control ranges for each asset class and or geographic region.
+The Trustee, after seeking appropriate investment advice, has selected a strategic asset allocation benchmark for the Scheme including control ranges for each asset class and or geographic region (see the SoIA).

-Subject to their respective benchmarks and guidelines the investment managers are given full discretion over the choice of stocks and are expected to maintain diversified portfolios.
+Subject to their respective benchmarks and guidelines (shown in the SoIA) the investment managers are given full discretion over the choice of stocks and are expected to maintain diversified portfolios.